matomo-org/developer-documentation/docs/master/Piwik/Plugin/ViewDataTable.md

 ### `isViewDataTableId()` <a name="isViewDataTableId"></a>

+Detects whether the viewDataTable or one of its ancestors has the given id.

 #### Signature

 - It is a **public** method.
 - It accepts the following parameter(s):
     - `$viewDataTableId`
-- It does not return anything.
+- It returns a(n) `bool` value.

 ### `getDataTable()` <a name="getDataTable"></a>